Raminydo/Sign-Language-Detection/README.md

 # Sign-Language-Detection
-sign language detection using mediapipe
+sign language detection using mediapipe and K-means

 The project is not completed yet.